Module 5: Agent & LLM evaluations (Evals)

 echo ${TOKEN}

-Copy the token value and paste it into the MLFLOW_TRACKING_TOKEN variable in the notebook’s Setup cell.
+Copy the token value and paste it into the MLFLOW_TRACKING_TOKEN variable in the notebook’s environment variables cell.

-You can run cells one by one with Shift+Enter, or click the Restart and Run All button (rewind icon) in the toolbar to execute the entire notebook at once:
+You can run cells one by one with Shift+Enter, or click the Restart the kernel and run all cells button (fast-forward icon) in the toolbar to execute the entire notebook at once:

 JupyterLab toolbar showing Restart and Run All rewind button